 Simple, consistent and repetitive conventions reduce cognitive demands and mental resources.
 As people are moving, they use recognizable cues at key decision points and follow "breadcrumbs" to navigate.

 Additionally, in support of out commitement to accessibility and inclusivity, we modified exterior building IDs for older buildings where the main entrance is not accessile to users of mobility devices.
-We modified the accepted design to include directions to the nearest accessible entrance.
+I modified the original building ID designs to include directions to the nearest accessible entrance.
+Additionally, original interior campus maps were 12" x 17" and were mounted too high to be legible for wheelchair users.
+I designed panels that were 17.5" x 35" and mounted at 53" a.f.f. on vertical centre.
+This lowered the enlargened text and graphics for more universal use.